-Since 1 January 2020, the same principle as above applies to foreign independent wealth managers.
-The FinIA requires that foreign entities providing wealth management activities with a permanent presence in Switzerland request and obtain from FINMA a Swiss branch or representative office licence.
+Since 1 January 2020, this rule also applies to foreign independent wealth managers.
+The FinIA requires that foreign entities providing wealth management activities with a permanent presence in Switzerland apply to FINMA for a Swiss branch or representative office licence prior to starting operations in Switzerland.

-For the rest, the provision of wealth management services or any other financial services on a cross-border basis triggers the need to comply with the Financial Services Act of 2020 (FinSA) (and the Collective Investment Schemes Act, in the case of marketing of collective investment schemes), subject to limited exemptions for financial services provided on a reverse solicitation basis, for example.
+For the rest, the provision of wealth management services or any other financial services on a cross-border basis triggers the need to comply with the Financial Services Act (FinSA) (and the Collective Investment Schemes Act, in the case of offering of collective investment schemes), subject to limited exemptions for financial services provided on a reverse solicitation basis, for example.